-Q&A: Is It Safe To Paint While Pregnant
+I Just Picked Out A Nursery Color.
+Is It Safe To Paint While Pregnant?

 I’ve heard that pregnant women shouldn't paint.
 Is this true?
 Is there anything else I need to know while I’m working on the nursery?

-The exact dangers of painting aren’t known, but it’s safest to let someone else handle this job.
-Every type of paint has chemicals, and though it’s tough to measure how much is actually absorbed while painting (and the resulting effects), some exposure is inevitable.
-There is some evidence linking high solvent exposure with birth defects and miscarriage.
-Any exposure while painting will be much less significant, but again, it’s best to let your partner take care of it.
-If you’ve already had exposure, though, don’t worry too much.
-Chances are, baby will be fine.
-If for some reason you absolutely must paint, limit the time you spend around chemicals, keep the windows open, wear long pants and sleeves, gloves, and a screen or mask, don’t eat or drink while working, and use water-based paints (which have less solvents than oil-based paints).
+While the exact dangers of painting aren’t known, it’s best to let someone else handle this job.
+All paints have chemicals, and though it’s tough to measure how much is actually absorbed while painting, some exposure is inevitable.
+Plus, there’s evidence linking high solvent exposure with birth defects and miscarriage.
+If for some reason you absolutely must paint: Set a time limit; keep the windows open; wear long pants and sleeves, gloves and a screen or mask; don’t eat or drink while working; and use water-based paints, which have less solvents than oil-based ones.

-Take special caution if your house was built or decorated before lead paint was banned in 1978.
-If you have even the slightest suspicion that lead paint was used, let a professional do the scraping and removing, and leave the house while they work.
-Inhaling the dust can be harmful to both you and baby.
+Was your house built or decorated before lead paint was banned in 1978?
+Then you need to take extra caution.
+If you have even the slightest suspicion that lead paint might have been used, don’t risk it—hire a professional to take care of the scraping and removing, leave the house while they work, and wait at least 48 hours before reentering the room.
+Inhaling the dust can be harmful for you and baby.

-Also, start working on the nursery as soon as possible.
-Climbing ladders, carrying linens and setting up furniture will be much easier and safer right now, when your balance, flexibility and energy levels are still (relatively) high.
+Also, it’s best to start working on the nursery as soon as possible.
+Climbing ladders, carrying linens, hanging pictures and setting up furniture will be much easier and safer when your balance, flexibility and energy levels are still (relatively) high.